Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Experiments

 In \Eref{eq:merge}, the aggregation of masked and unmasked features is controlled by the fusion weight $\alpha$. \textbf{Exclusion} corresponds to setting $\alpha = 1$, where the masked modality is entirely excluded.
 This leads to a performance drop compared to vanilla decoding.
-We attribute this to the causal nature of autoregressive models: fully ignoring one modality can disrupt the flow of information from previous tokens to the next prediction. \textbf{Average} fusion, where $\alpha = 0.5$, also results in degraded performance—likely due to equal weighting between informative signals and noisy features.
-In contrast, when $\alpha$ is automatically determined via \Eref{eq:attn-guided} and \Eref{eq:alpha} by analyzing attention weights from the final decoder layer, it yields consistent performance gains across all tasks.
-This highlights the effectiveness of our attention-guided fusion strategy.
+We attribute this to the causal nature of autoregressive models: fully ignoring one modality can disrupt the flow of information from previous tokens to the next prediction. \textbf{Average} fusion, where $\alpha = 0.5$, also results in degraded performance, likely because it gives equal weight to informative signals and noisy features.
+Using an adaptive $\alpha$ for each input, referred to as \textbf{Attention (Adaptive)}, also causes performance drops on A$\rightarrow$V and V$\rightarrow$A tasks compared to vanilla decoding.
+Moreover, since obtaining the adaptive $\alpha$ requires an additional full forward pass as discussed in~\Sref{sec:token-wise}, the inference speed becomes 2.89$\times$ slower than vanilla decoding.
+This indicates that the model is not robust to continuously varying $\alpha$ values and, and given the added inference cost, the approach is also inefficient.
+By contrast, a fixed $\alpha$ computed from only 100 AVBench samples not only enables efficient inference without requiring full forward pass to calculate last-layer attention, but also generalizes well to other datasets such as AVQA and MUSIC-AVQA, as proven in~\Tref{tab:main_results}.
+These results highlight the effectiveness of the proposed attention-guided fusion strategy.

-\newpara{Decoding speed comparison.} To assess the efficiency of our FMD method, we compare its decoding speed—measured in tokens generated per second—with other representative test-time decoding methods: VCD and DoLa.
-For this evaluation, we use VideoLLaMA2 and sample 100 examples from the AVHBench dataset.
+\newpara{Decoding speed comparison.} To validate the efficiency of FMD, we compare its inference speed against three representative test-time decoding methods, SID~\citep{huo2024self}, VCD~\citep{leng2024mitigating} and DoLA~\citep{chuang2023dola}.
+We apply each decoding method to VideoLLaMA2 and measure the time required to generate a single token, reporting both the absolute latency in seconds per token and the relative speed normalized to vanilla decoding in~\Tref{tab:speed}.
+The results are obtained on 100 examples from the AVHBench dataset.

-As shown in~\Tref{tab:speed}, VCD exhibits the slowest decoding speed due to the requirement of an additional full model forward pass.
-DoLa is relatively faster, as it performs one full forward pass along with another partial forward pass up to an intermediate layer.
-FMD, on the other hand, requires two forward passes only up to the \emph{fork} layers, after which the outputs are merged and passed through the remaining transformer layers.
-This makes FMD slightly faster than DoLa, while still achieving higher performance—as demonstrated in~\Tref{tab:decoding}.
-These results suggest that FMD is designed with inference-time efficiency, and is also more effective than prior decoding methods originally developed for LLMs or VLMs.